 Have you been diagnosed with Basel, Sqamous Cell or Melanoma skin cancer?
 Scroll down the page, post a question or comment and I will reply to you ASAP.

-“As rates of SC, or melanoma, rise for men and women in the United States, health experts are debating the effectiveness of annual total body examinations in helping to detect the disease in its earlier stages…
+“As rates of skin cancer, or melanoma, rise for men and women in the United States, health experts are debating the effectiveness of annual total body examinations in helping to detect the disease in its earlier stages.
+Skin cancer is the most common form of cancer in the United States.

-Last year, the U.S. Preventive Services Task Force, an independent panel on preventive and primary care, concluded that there is insufficient evidence to recommend routine full body skin examinations for adult patients…
+Routine full body exams for skin cancer are not usually part of the annual physical exams performed by primary care providers and non-dermatology specialists.
+Last year, the U.S. Preventive Services Task Force, an independent panel on preventive and primary care, concluded that there is insufficient evidence to recommend routine full body skin examinations for adult patients.